AinTEAsports/wa2da/README.md

 # wa2da

-Simple script shell to download websites as desktop apps.
+"Web App to Desktop App" (aka `wa2da`) is a simple script shell to download websites as desktop apps.

 <br>